 Dandelion leaves’ diuretic effects are as strong as some pharmaceutical drugs, yet they are more gentle and come without any known side effect.

-Drink a detoxing dandelion tea daily.
+Method: Drink a detoxing dandelion tea daily.
 You can also get fresh dandelion leaves from an asian supermarket or a local farmer’s market.
 Add fresh dandelion leaves to your favorite salad daily.

 5. Garlic Drink

 Garlic also has blood thinning properties, which makes it great for improving cardiac health.